samrobbins85/linux-post-install/README.md

 ## Visual Studio Code

-1. VS Code can be installed using the instructions [here](https://code.visualstudio.com/docs/setup/linux)#
+1. VS Code can be installed using the instructions [here](https://code.visualstudio.com/docs/setup/linux)
-2. Install the following extensions:
-  - Prettier
-  - ESLint
-  - Tailwind CSS IntelliSense
-  - GitLens
+2. Sign in with GitHub, all the configuration will be installed

 ## Flameshot